DO YOU KNOW YOURSELF?

 ...

-By contrast, there is the other category of microorganisms, which are openly detrimental to our health, –the parasites–, viruses, bacteria, fungi, protozoa, and worms.
+By contrast, there is another category of microorganisms, which are openly detrimental to our health, –the parasites–: viruses, bacteria, fungi, protozoa, and worms.

 This sort of microbiome evil twin, has had an enormous influence over our journey.
 Wether decimating populations, or shaping our behaviours, whether manipulating us or through the sociocultural rules established in order to avoid being decimated by.